bwilt17/3D-Models/Face Mask Ear Saver/README.md

 ![Final Product](/Face%20Mask%20Ear%20Saver/images/print.png)

 ## Project Overview:
 As you're certainly aware, the Covid-19 pandemic has ushered in a new era of necessary accessories: face masks.
 In order to prevent the spread and protect others, face masks are required in all public places.
-The most effective of these masks are N-95 or surgical masks, though homemade, double-layered cotton masks have been recommended in the past.
+The most effective of these masks are N-95 or surgical masks, though homemade, double-layered cotton masks have also been recommended.
 As surgical masks have become more readily available, and with more contagious Covid-19 variants now making the rounds across the country, the newest recommendation is to wear a surgical mask with a cotton mask over top for added protection.

 Now, the problem is, surgical masks use loops over the ears to hold them in place.
 I have extremely sensitive ears, and the skin behind them can split open or become irritated even from wearing headphones at my desk.
 As you might expect, this makes wearing surgical masks for even short times a pain.
 I saw some "mask hook" and "ear saver" products floating around the internet and figured, since I still have access to SolidWorks through my University and access to a 3D printer, I could just make my own!